michaelshiloh/robotaPsyche/lectureNotes.md

 ````

 The color is a quality of each vehicle.
 You can imagine all sorts of other
 qualities.
-Maybe some are rabbits, anothers are foxes; maybe some are outgoing
+Maybe some are rabbits, nothers are foxes; maybe some are outgoing
 and others are reclusive.
 Maybe some have a different maximum speed than
 others.
 Each vehicle might have a whole set of these